mebjas/mebjas.github.io/_posts/2022-04-09-write-fast-and-maintainable-code-with-halide.md

 So the need was to have a way to achieve high performance while retaining portability, simplicity and maintainability of the code.

 ## What does Halide lang offer
-**Halide enables us to write simpler high performance code** by separating the algorithm of an image processing pipeline from how to efficiently run it on a certain maichine.
+**Halide enables us to write simpler high performance code** by separating the algorithm of an image processing pipeline from how to efficiently run it on a certain machine.
 As programmers, we still need to define how the algorithm should be executed - but defining these strategies much easier to **write**, **test** and **maintain**.

-This separation makes it much easier to separately maintain the algorithm and schedule.
-Also, it makes it much faster to try out different schedules which otherwise requires complex loop structure changes.
+This separation also makes it much easier to separately maintain the algorithm and schedule.
+It makes it much faster to try out different schedules which otherwise requires complex loop structure changes.

 The same `3x3 box blur` in Halide is written as

 ```c++
 Func halide_blur(Func in) {